 The iconic Pinnacle walk and lookout is one of the highlights of the entire Grampians region.
-Hikers are rewarded with stunning views of Halls Gap and the Grampians' many peaks.
-Visitors have a choice of three trails to reach The Pinnacle, each varying in distance and grade.
+Hikers are rewarded with stunning views of Halls Gap and the surrounding peaks.
+Visitors have a choice of three trails, each varying in distance and grade, to reach the Pinnacle.

-An easy stroll starting in the center of Halls Gap follow the 2.3km track and cross over Stony Creek at the small bridge to the Botanic gardens.
+An easy stroll from the centre of Halls Gap.
+Follow the 2.3km track and cross over Stoney Creek at the small bridge to the botanic gardens.

 Two spectacular locations from one car park.
-Reed Lookout gives you views while an easy 2km walk will take you to The Balconies for views of The Victoria Valley and surrounding ranges
+Only an easy 2km walk apart, both of these lookouts provide beautiful views of the Victoria Valley and the surrounding ranges.

-A moderate 2km walk from the carpark to the highest point in the Grampians is bound to impress anyone on a quest for incredible scenery.
-The summit gives views across the mountain range as well as Pomonal, Moyston and Ararat.
+A moderate 2km walk from the carpark takes you to the highest point in the Grampians (Gariwerd) National park.
+Bound to impress anyone on a quest for incredible scenery, the summit provides views across the mountain range as well as of Pomonal, Moyston and Ararat.

-Boronia Peak involves a rocky climb up to the summit which rewards you with superb views towards Lake Fyans in the east and over the Fyans Valley
+Boronia Peak involves a rocky climb up to the summit, where you will be rewarded with superb views over Lake Fyans and the surrounding countryside.

 A more difficult 6.5km walk for the experience hiker.
 This trail will have you winding through woodland and emerging on a rocky ridge.
-For the best walking experience explore Mount Abrupt (Mud-Dadjug) in Spring to early Summer.
+For the best walking experience, explore in spring to early summer.

-Another walk for the adventurous walker the Mount Sturgeon (Wurgarri) hike includes rock hopping and slippery surfaces taking an estimated 3 hours return.
+Another walk for the adventurous walker, the Mount Sturgeon (Wurgarri) trail includes rock hopping and slippery surfaces - an estimated 3 hours return.

-At 12 kms return this is a full day out for those wanting to take the road less travelled.
-The spectacular 'Gate of the East Wind' is a highlight of this walk.
+At 12km return, this is a full day out for those wanting to take the road less travelled.
+The spectacular 'Gate of the East Wind' is a highlight of the walk.

-The Hollow Mountain (Wudjub-guyan) walk, on the northern side of the National Park is recommended for fit and energetic walkers and can involve slippery track surfaces, rock hopping and rock scrambling.
+The Hollow Mountain (Wudjub-guyan) walk, at the northern tip of the Grampians (Gariwerd) National Park is recommended for fit and energetic walkers as it can involve slippery track surfaces, rock hopping and rock scrambling.

-Call into a local Visitor Information Centre or Brambuk - The National Park and Cultural Centre for more detailed walk information.
+Call into a local Visitor Information Centre or Brambuk - The National Park and Cultural Centre for more detailed walking information.